 As with our Ladakh season, the weather was not the best, although this didn't mess with our itinerary.
 In the low country, it was fine both on the way in and way out but in the high country it clouded over sometime in the afternoon, often with a dusting of snow.
 Before you blame climate change, there have been occasional October-November seasons like this years ago.
 Sometimes, it is just luck of the draw (but perhaps with a bit of climat change also thrown in?).

 The first half of the trek was full service camping and we explored up to the Nepal-Tibet border to the Kang La.
-This is marked on maps as the Ghari La, however some digging by Roger found this could instead be the Ghan La, and when we asked the locals, they said the real name is simply the more generic Kang La (and it must be noted the spellings by Nepali surveyors up there are tone-deaf and disinterested), which means snow mountain pass, and it certainly was that.
+This is marked on maps as the Ghari La, however some digging by Roger found this could instead be the Ghan La, and when we asked the locals, they said the real name is simply the generic Kang La (and it must be noted the spellings by Nepali surveyors up there are tone-deaf and disinterested), which means snow mountain pass, and it certainly was that.
 We also found another desperate pass that is unmarked on maps but does see occasional use, and found yet another that is frequented by blue sheep (and snow leopard?), so we had some productive exploring from the Pabuk region.
 And those mountain views!

 On the return to Lhonak, myself and Carsten climbed the 6000m viewpoint with others turning back part of the way up.
 The weather wasn't good and we should have started far earlier (my bad call).
 In hindsight, that viewpoint shouldn't be treated as casually as I did.

 Our wonderful, hardworking porters - the kitchen crew were fantastic too, but I don't have a photo of all of them together